-In addition to our four active programs, the Company also retains exclusive rights to potent inhibitors of influenza neuraminidase and parainfluenza neuraminidase and maintains the patent portfolio for these inhibitors.
-The Company will continue to take the necessary steps to retain the value of these programs with the goal of eventually partnering these programs.
+In addition to our four active programs, we also retain exclusive rights to potent inhibitors of parainfluenza neuraminidase and maintain the patent portfolio for these inhibitors.
+We will continue to take the necessary steps to retain the value of these inhibitors.